Everything You Need To Know About Kettlebells

 Resistance training is beneficial in improving our overall health.
-It strengthens bones, makes muscles and ligaments stronger, and slows down the aging process.
+It strengthens bones, makes muscles and ligaments stronger, slows down the aging process, and improves our immune systems.
 A cardiovascular workout while useful is not enough to achieve all these benefits.

 Kettlebell training is a form of resistance training.
 It strengthens our core, shreds our fat, increases our stamina, and improves our muscle tone.
 Moreover, it is the perfect solution when we are short of time.
 An intense 30-minute kettlebell session burns fat for hours and leaves us feeling refreshed and confident.

 Many women who have trained with kettlebells report losing pounds of body weight in no time.
 They feel stronger and fitter.
 Even normal body aches and menstrual cramps diminished.

 Kettlebell training effectively targets our thighs, butt, legs, hips, and waist - need I say more?
 Oh, yes we also find kettlebells better to use than other weights on offer at the gym and are not intimidated using them.